affinda/affinda-python/docs/models.md

 All required parameters must be populated in order to send to Azure.

+:ivar client_verified_dt:
+:vartype client_verified_dt: str
 :ivar review_url: Signed URL (valid for 60 minutes) to access the invoice review tool.
 :vartype review_url: str
+:ivar additional_properties: Unmatched properties from the message are deserialized to this collection.
+:vartype additional_properties: dict[str, any]
 :ivar identifier: Required.
 Unique identifier for the document.
 If creating a document and left blank, one will be automatically generated.
 :vartype identifier: str